How do I clean my clay pipe?

 How are clay pipes made?

 Most of our pipes are made using a slip cast method where the clay is made into a wet slurry and poured into the molds to dry before the pipes are fired.
-Some of our pipes, particularly the Markus Fohr pipes are hand rolled and press-cast into the molds.
-Here’s a video on last, to our knowledge, Dutch clay pipemaker who worked using the press-cast method.
+Some of our pipes, particularly the Old German Clay Pipes, are hand rolled and pressed into the molds.

 What’s your most popular pipe for women?

-None of our pipes are gender specific.
-We think every woman should choose a pipe that looks good, feels right and smokes well.
+Our pipes are not gender specific so choose a pipe that looks good, feels right and smokes well.
 If you are new to pipe smoking and would like to try a sleek, elegant model, we recommend the Italian mini churchwardens which are similar to the pipe Stephen Fry smoked in Gosford Park.
 Also, any of our longer churchwardens are well suited to both male and female pipe enthusiasts.

 Of course, any of our briar pipes makes a great gift for today’s pipe curious woman.